What are Phages?

-Since its discovery, phage display has become a widely used method to create libraries containing vast numbers of different protein variants.
+Since its discovery, phage display has become a widely used method to create libraries containing numbers of different protein variants.
 These can be screened within a very short timescale to provide detailed information regarding the interaction of phage-expressed proteins with specific binding partners.
 To achieve this, the phage display library is exposed to a target molecule which has been immobilized on a solid support.
 Following incubation, unbound phages are washed away, and bound phages eluted.
 Phages with specificity for the target can be used to infect new host cells for amplification.
-Alternatively, multiple rounds of incubation, washing and elution can be performed to select those phages which bind with the greatest efficiency; this is a process known as panning.
+Alternatively, multiple rounds of incubation, washing and elution can be performed to select phages which bind with the greatest efficiency; this is a process known as panning.

 The phage display cycle.

-The Phage Display
+The Phage Display Cycle (By Cusabio).

 Although phage display sounds simple, in practice it is highly complex.
-Consideration must be given to the selection of an appropriate phage display system, including the choice of strain, the phage coat protein within which the foreign DNA will be inserted, and whether a helper phage is required to supply essential structural proteins.
+Consideration must be given to the selection of an appropriate phage display system.
+This includes the choice of strain, the phage coat protein within which the foreign DNA will be inserted, and whether a helper phage is required to supply essential structural proteins.
 It is also necessary to consider the type of support on which the target will be immobilised (e.g. microtiter plate wells, PVDF membrane, column matrix, magnetic beads) and to carefully optimise each phase of the selection cycle.
 In addition, a well-designed panning procedure is essential to identify phages most suitable to the ensuing downstream application.